 Now Back to Gluten-Free King Cake Recipes

-A King Cake is a pastry of sorts which has an almost Bundt cake appearance and is decorated with bands of colored sugar or frosting in green, purple, and gold.
+A King Cake is a pastry of sorts that has an almost Bundt cake appearance and is decorated with bands of colored sugar or frosting in green, purple, and gold.
 The colors represent the following: purple for justice, green for faith, and gold for power.
 Some King Cakes also have delectable fillings, such as cream cheese, brown sugar, nuts, and fruit.
-Here are some beautiful and delicious King Cakes!
-(There’s even a paleo option.)
+Here are some beautiful and delicious gluten-free King Cake recipes.
+There’s even a paleo option in this recipe roundup.

 One reader said: “I tried out this king cake recipe and plan to bring to our church’s Shrove Tuesday Pancake dinner for two of our members who are gluten sensitive.
 I love this recipe.
 It is better (more moist and the crumb more tender) than a traditional recipe made with wheat flour.”

 ~ King Cake from Faithfully Gluten Free ~ gluten free, vegetarian, with dairy-free option (Jeanine is the author of The Everything Guide to Living Gluten Free.)

 One of Jeanine’s happy readers said: “I lived in Louisiana for 6 years and became gluten free after leaving the state.
 I have tried for years to make a king cake in February because they are so yummy and remind me of happy Louisiana times.
 Finally, this year, thanks to you I had my first king cake in 6 years and it was so good I almost cried.
 I was so proud of myself!
 I wanted to share it with everyone AND eat it all myself.”

 ~ Gluten-Free, Dairy-Free King Cake with Quince Filling from In Johnna’s Kitchen ~ gluten free, dairy free, vegetarian